OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/testing.md

 ## Writing the test script

-To be able to use ES6 Javascript syntax in your tests, make sure you (set up babel in your project)[https://docs.zeppelinos.org/docs/faq.html#how-do-i-use-es6-javascript-syntax-in-my-tests].
+To be able to use ES6 Javascript syntax in your tests, make sure you [set up babel in your project](https://docs.zeppelinos.org/docs/faq.html#how-do-i-use-es6-javascript-syntax-in-my-tests).

 Now, lets create the test file `test/Sample.test.js`: